sourav-oss/reactjs-alert/README.md

 ```

 type: string   ( success, warning, error, info )
-title: string  ( title you want to display )
+title: string  ( alert title )
 status: binary  ( true or false )
 Close: callBackMethod()  ( structure: [ Close={() => this.setState({ status: false })} ])
 color: string  ( optional: hex code [i.e. #f4f4f4] you want to use )
-quote: string  ( optional: description you want to display )
+quote: string  ( optional: a text you want to display )
 button: string ( a button name you want to use i.e. Try Again )

 ```